Undergraduate Grader Positions

 - Prompt return of assignments to the course instructor.

 The undergraduate positions of tutor, course assistant, and grader follow a two-tier pay system.
-New hires will be paid $10.00/hour.
-After two semesters of employment for the Mathematics Department (not necessarily consecutive or in the same position), the pay rate will increase to $10.50/hour.
+Effective January 1, 2018, new hires will be paid $11.00/hour, and the pay rate will increase to $11.50/hour after two semesters of employment for the Mathematics Department (not necessarily consecutive or in the same position).

 Jobs are in demand and fill quickly.
 To receive early consideration, please submit your application by early March for the fall semester or mid November for the spring semester.
 Job offers are made one semester at a time with no guarantee of future employment.
 If you receive an offer (by e-mail), respond as soon as possible to accept (or decline).
 When a position opens up, we hire the first qualified applicant we can reach.
 Therefore, it is imperative that you keep your contact information current and check your email regularly.